intel-analytics/ipex-llm/scala/friesian.serving/README.md

 # Default: null, open a port for prometheus monitoring tool, if set, user can check the
 # performance using prometheus
 monitorPort: 1238

+# default: 128, the dimensionality of the embedding vectors
+# indexDim:

 # default: false, if load saved index, set true
 loadSavedIndex: true